Time Series Forecasting via Reasoning: A Slow-Thinking Approach with Reinforcement Fine-Tuned LLMs: Conclusion

 \section{Conclusion}

-In this work, we proposed \Ours, a generative time series forecasting framework that enables LLMs to perform deliberate reasoning for improved prediction.
-We introduced time series reasoning by training LLMs to adopt a slow-thinking paradigm, generating explainable intermediate reasoning steps before producing final forecasts, which achieves state-of-the-art TSF performance. \Ours consists of a two-stage RFT framework, which first employs CoT-based SFT on synthetic reasoning data to instill multi-step temporal analysis capabilities in the model.
-This is followed by a novel RL phase with fine-grained, multi-objective reward signals specifically design for TSF.
-Notably, GRIP (group-based relative importance for policy optimization), a policy optimization method was proposed to leverage non-uniform sampling to refine reasoning paths and improve forecasting accuracy.
-Additionally, by open-sourcing the training code, we provide the broader research community and society with practical access to a time series reasoning solution, enabling all to benefit from these advancements.
+In this work, we proposed \Ours, a generative time series forecasting framework that enables LLMs to perform deliberate reasoning for improved prediction across datasets.
+We introduced time series reasoning by training LLMs to adopt a slow-thinking paradigm, generating explainable intermediate reasoning steps before producing final forecasts, which achieves competitive TSF performance.
+Experiments demonstrate that inference time scaling enables substantial improvements in time series reasoning quality, with RL with verified rewards methods yielding stronger generalization to out-of-domain tasks.
+We hope this work paves the way for future research in structured reasoning.